ehsanrashid/DON/README.md

 __See [Contributing Guide](CONTRIBUTING.md).__

-### Donating hardware

-Improving DON requires a massive amount of testing.
-You can donate your hardware resources by installing the [Fishtest Worker][worker-link] and viewing the current tests on [Fishtest][fishtest-link].

 ### Improving the code

-In the [chessprogramming wiki][programming-link], many techniques used in DON are explained with a lot of background information.
+In the [chess programming wiki][programming-link], many techniques used in DON are explained with a lot of background information.
-The [section on DON][programming-don-link] describes many features and techniques used by DON.
+The [chess programming DON][programming-don-link] describes many features and techniques used by DON.
 However, it is generic rather than focused on DON's precise implementation.

-The engine testing is done on [Fishtest][fishtest-link].
-If you want to help improve DON, please read this [guideline][guideline-link] first, where the basics of DON development are explained.

-Discussions about DON take place these days mainly in the DON [Discord server][discord-link].
-This is also the best place to ask questions about the codebase and how to improve it.

 ## Compiling DON

-DON has support for 32 or 64-bit CPUs, certain hardware instructions, big-endian machines such as Power PC, and other platforms.
+DON has support for 32-bit or 64-bit CPUs, certain hardware instructions, big-endian machines such as Power PC, and other platforms.

 On Unix-like systems, it should be easy to compile DON directly from the